* This is the Consumer Version. *

 Typically, women without warning signs do not need to see a doctor if they have always had excess hair, they otherwise feel well, they have regular menstrual periods and no other masculine characteristics, and have family members who also have excess hair.
 Such women have excess body hair because it runs in their family.

 Doctors first ask questions about the person's symptoms and medical history.
 Doctors then do a physical examination.
-What they find during the history and physical examination often suggests a cause and the tests that may need to be done (see Some Causes and Features of Hirsutism).
+What they find during the history and physical examination often suggests a cause and the tests that may need to be done (see Table: Some Causes and Features of Hirsutism).

 Women are asked when hair began to grow excessively and where it is located, whether they have menstrual periods, and, if so, whether periods are regular.
 Doctors also ask whether women have had problems conceiving a child and whether any family members also have excess hair.